Culiacán: Porfirian and revolutionary times

-In 1878, Culiacán had three City Halls, whose headwaters were Culiacán, Quilá and Badiraguato.
-It remained that way until 1880, when Badiraguato returned to being a district with the limits that previously corresponded to it.
+In 1878, Culiacán had three City Halls, whose headwaters were Culiacán, Quilá, and Badiraguato.
+This remained the case until 1880 when Badiraguato returned to being a district with the limits that previously corresponded to it.

-The year 1912 was when municipalities were established by law as a new form of internal government, but it was not until 1915 that this law came into force and political directories were suppressed, causing the districts to become free municipalities.
+Municipalities were established by law in 1912 as a new form of internal government.
+However, this law did not come into force until 1915, when political directories were suppressed, causing the districts to become free municipalities.
 Culiacán was established as a municipality by decree on 8 April 1915.
 Within its original limits was the current Municipality of Navolato, which was segregated from Culiacán on 27 August 1982, depriving the city of 2285 km2 of valley agriculture.

-Sometime later, the State Congress approved the extension of the name of the capital city, giving it its current official name of Culiacán de Rosales.
+Sometime later, the State Congress approved the extension of the capital city's name, giving it its current official name of Culiacán de Rosales.
 "Rosales" honors the great Mexican military man Antonio Rosales, who fought in the second French Intervention and the Reform War, along with serving as the governor of Sinaloa.

 After World War II

-Beginning in the late 1950s, Culiacán became the birthplace of an incipient underground economy based on illicit drugs exported to the United States.
+From the late 1950s onward, Culiacán emerged as a major hub for drug trafficking to the United States.
 The completion of the Pan-American Highway and the regional airport in the 1960s accelerated the expansion of workable distribution infrastructure for the enterprising few families that would later come to dominate the international drug cartels along Mexico's Pacific Northwest.
 The Sinaloa Cartel made Culiacán its primary base.

 On 17 October 2019, after an ultimately unsuccessful attempt to arrest one of the cartel leaders, widespread gunfights broke out across the city, leading to multiple deaths, in what has been called the "Battle of Culiacán".
 One of Joaquín "El Chapo" Guzmán's relatives, Ovidio Guzmán, was arrested by police, but were forced to release him.